 5. Review of insurance policies

 Renewal was in January.
 It was resolved to remain with Zurich insurance.

 Hereford and Gloucester Canal: £25 per annum.

-8. To remind Councillors to update their Notice of Registrable Interests if there had been any changes over the last year.
+7. To remind Councillors to update their Notice of Registrable Interests if there had been any changes over the last year.

 Ordinary Parish Council business